grotter/IFTTTunes/README.md

 E.g., follow [@rotterworld](https://twitter.com/rotterworld) to keep tabs on my questionable taste-levels in music.
 The @rotterworld Twitterbot uses IFTTTunes and this [recipe](https://ifttt.com/recipes/312285).

+Set the application’s active state by toggling the little IFTTT button in the OS X menubar.

 ## Tips
 This application has been tested with v11 and v12 of iTunes.
 You might need to dump the interface for your iTunes install to be used with [Scripting Bridge](http://developer.apple.com/library/mac/#documentation/Cocoa/Conceptual/ScriptingBridgeConcepts/Introduction/Introduction.html) and recompile.
 Just replace iTunes.h with: